 Conservatorship in NJ as an Alternative to a NJ Guardianship

 In some states like New Jersey, a proceeding to protect the finances of an adult is called a “conservatorship.”
 Like a guardianship, a conservatorship is a court-supervised arrangement for a person who cannot handle his or her own financial affairs (called the “conservatee”).
 The person appointed to oversee the affairs of another is called the “conservator.”

 A conservatorship can cover the “financial estate” only (meaning the conservatee’s assets and income).
-In New Jersey, it does not cover the life care needs of a “person” (meaning the conservatee’s physical well-being).
-Unlike the guardianship of the person, there is no such thing as a “conservatorship of the person”.
+In New Jersey, a conservatorship does not cover the life care needs of a “person” (meaning the conservatee’s physical well-being).
+Unlike the guardianship of the person, there is no such thing as a “conservatorship of an incapacitated person”.
 If that is what is needed then your only option is a guardianship.

 A conservatorship proceeding is voluntary.
-In other words, it can’t be forced upon a person who does not want another to handle his or her affairs.
-To start a conservatorship, the person needing assistance (called the “conservatee”) petitions the Superior Court (probate part) to appoint a designated individual (called the “conservator”) to manage his or her affairs.
+In other words, it can’t be forced upon a person who does not want someone else to handle his or her affairs.
+To start a conservatorship, the person needing assistance (called the “conservatee”) petitions the Superior Court (probate part) to appoint a designated individual (called the “conservator”) to manage his or her financial affairs.

 Because a conservatorship is voluntary, if the proceeding becomes involuntary, for example, when the proposed conservatee opposes having someone appointed to oversee his or her affairs, then an involuntary guardianship is required.
 When the proceeding is involuntary, it goes before a judge for a trial to determine if the proposed conservatee has the capacity to handle his or her own financial affairs.

 A Revocable or Living Trust is a Very Good Alternative to a NJ Guardianship or Conservatorship and Even a Power of Attorney